 - Odori Station is located right in the middle of Odori Park, a sightseeing spot around which there are many things to see and places to eat.
 At Odori Station you can transfer to any of the other lines, including the Tozai Line.
 If you are looking for somewhere to eat, the Susukino Station is right in the middle of the Susukino district which is famous for offering all sorts of entertainment.

-Each line is color coded and transfer stations are clearly indicated.
-The line color and route for each is given below.
 When transferring from Sapporo Station, you go out once through the yellow transfer ticket gates and can enter within 30 minutes.
-When transferring at Odori Station there is no need to go out the ticket gates.
+There is no need to go out through the ticket gates when transferring at Odori Station.

 - Namboku Subway Line (Green)

 - This is a very convenient line for sightseers as it runs north and south going through Odori Station, Susukino Station, and Nakajima Park Station.